Jouddeken/graduation-project/docs/concept/index.md

 - How Enso is being used in a design sprint
 - The Enso prototype is a good tool but needs more features
 - The Enso application needs to be configurable to the needs and wants of facilitators
-- The concept phase is not my specialization